awsdocs/amazon-cloudfront-developer-guide/doc_source/functions-event-structure.md

 **`headers`**
 An object that represents the HTTP headers in the response\.
 If the response contains any `Set-Cookie` headers, those headers are not part of the `headers` object\.
 Cookies are represented separately in the `cookies` object\.
 The `headers` object contains one field for each header in the response\.
-Header names are converted to lowercase\.
+Header names are converted to lowercase in the event object, and header names must be lowercase when they’re added by your function code\.
+When CloudFront Functions converts the event object back into an HTTP response, the first letter of each word in header names is capitalized\.
+Words are separated by a hyphen \(`-`\)\.
+For example, if your function code adds a header named `example-header-name`, CloudFront converts this to `Example-Header-Name` in the HTTP response\.

 **`cookies`**
 An object that represents the cookies in the response \(`Set-Cookie` headers\)\.
 The `cookies` object contains one field for each cookie in the response\.
-Cookie names are converted to lowercase\.

 For more information about the structure of headers and cookies, see [Query string, header, and cookie structure](#functions-event-structure-query-header-cookie)\.